jhosee/bitbucket/README.md

 # BitBucket Apache HTTPS Reverse Proxy

 This was one of of the most painful and lengthy application deployments I had to perform, primarily due to the lack of clear and concise documentation.
 I've attached my final configuration settings which finally allowed my Bitbucket instance to be properly reverse-proxied by Apache 2.4 on the same system.
+Hopefully this helps someone else out one day to avoid the same pain.

 ## Prerequisites